-Suzanne is a Partner and Head of the Adult Brain Injury team.
-She has specific expertise in complex claims involving serious brain injuries in adults and she is passionate about resolving claims swiftly and without delay.
+Suzanne is a Partner who has specific expertise in complex claims involving serious brain injuries in adults and she is passionate about resolving claims swiftly and without delay.

-She is recognised by the Legal 500,2021 as a key lawyer in both personal injury and clinical negligence, and they say of her: “Suzanne Trask has a very good reputation in clinical negligence – very specialist and high profile.”
+She is recognised by Chambers and Partners 2023 as a key lawyer in clinical negligence, and they say of her: “Suzanne Trask is great – very experienced and hard-working.”

-Suzanne is responsible for the strategy involved in all of the Adult Brain Injury team’s cases.
-Examples of the cases that Suzanne has lead to successful settlement include:
+Examples of the cases that Suzanne has led to successful settlement include:

 - Delay in diagnosing tuberculous meningitis of a young mother, leading to a catastrophic brain injury.
 She was left with permanent blindness, paralysed on one side of her body, a significant brain injury and she had no way of communicating.
 We secured a large interim compensation payment whilst the claim was ongoing, to set up an extensive private care and treatment package and move the family to more suitable housing.
 The case settled for an eight-figure sum after being hard fought by the Defendant NHS Trust.